Ghostbusters: Spirits Unleashed: Development and release

 IllFonic, which had previously worked on Friday the 13th: The Game and Predator: Hunting Grounds, served as the game's lead developer.
 Spirits Unleashed was first teased by IllFonic's studio head Raphael Saadiq in October 2021.
 The game was officially announced in March 2022, and was released on the Epic Games Store for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on October 18, 2022.
-The game was released on October 18, 2022.

-The game features the likenesses and voices of Ernie Hudson as Winston Zeddemore and Dan Aykroyd as Raymond "Ray" Stantz.
+The game features the likenesses and voices of Ernie Hudson as Winston Zeddemore and Dan Aykroyd as Ray Stantz.
+In June 2023, it was announced that Ghostbusters: Spirits Unleashed – Ecto Edition would be released later in 2023 for Nintendo Switch.
+The announcement trailer also teased the addition of Samhain to the game in a DLC leading into the events of Ghostbusters: Frozen Empire.

+In March 2024, Illfonic revealed a Year Two roadmap with content to be released seasonally throughout the rest of the year.
+Content includes a “Frozen Empire” tie-in pack, variant Slimer Skins, as well as new ghosts, cosmetics and more.

 Reception

 Ghostbusters: Spirits Unleashed received "mixed or average" reviews according to review aggregator Metacritic.